Singles Breaking Up (Vol. 1)

 Singles Breaking Up (Vol. 1) is a compilation album by American math rock band Don Caballero.
 Singles Breaking Up (Vol. 1) was released on Touch and Go Records in 1999 and collects songs from five of the band's seven-inch singles, one song from a "various artists" compilation and one previously unreleased song.

 Background

 The title is a reference to The Buzzcocks' compilation album Singles Going Steady.

 The collection would later be issued on vinyl for the first time on October 20, 2017.
-Despite as the name suggests, there is no Singles Breaking Up (Vol. 2).
+Despite what the name suggests, there is no Singles Breaking Up (Vol. 2).

 Track listing

 Reception

 Pitchfork gave the album a 7.2 out of 10.

 Personnel

 Band members are not named on the packaging and the album is credited simply to 'Don Caballero.'